Atticus29/population-fragmentation/specs.md

 ## Low Priority
+- [ ] Grid layout for angular material not working well to display the draggle cards
 - [ ] Table is not loading allele frequencies because of asynchronicity issue
 - [ ] Color name service is incomplete and is low priority at this point so has been abandoned